adamlundrigan/zf1-nestedcontrollers/README.md

         * StandardController.php  (Admin_StandardController)

-When you add new nested controllers to a module in your project, you will need to rebuild the classmap file for that module:
+When you add new nested controllers to a module in your project, you will need to rebuild the classmap file for that module (or the entire project depending on how the plugin is configured):

     cd bin;

+    # if using per-module classmaps, run:
     php module_classmap_generator.php --module <module name>

+    # if using single application-wide classmap, run:
+    php application_classmap_generator.php

 > To run this tool, please be sure to have a recent Zend Framework installation
 > on your path